 Your child will be taking classes in compliance with the California Healthy Youth Act.
-These will include instruction in comprehensive sexual health education, HIV prevention education, and research findings regarding pupil health behaviors and risks.
+These will include comprehensive sexual health education, HIV education, and research findings regarding pupil health behaviors and risks.
+Students in grades 7-12 will gain a deeper understanding of HIV transmission, prevention, and treatment.
+They will also be taught about the prevalence of human trafficking and the methods traffickers employ, including social media and mobile devices.
+You will be notified before such instruction.
 Any written and audio-visual educational materials planned for use are available for inspection prior to the start of classes.
-You may have copies of noncopyrighted material that will be presented by a consultant or guest speaker for ten cents (10¢) per page.
-You will be notified before such instruction, and have a right to request, in writing, that your child not participate in any or all activities.
+You may have copies of non-copyrighted material that will be presented by a consultant or guest speaker.
+You have a right to request, in writing, that your child not participate in any or all activities.

 You may withdraw this request at any time.
 School districts must ensure that all participating pupils receive sexual health instruction from personnel adequately trained in appropriate courses.
 In this District, staff teaches these classes.
 During this class, students in grades 7-12 may be asked to anonymously, voluntarily, and confidentially fill out evaluation and research tools such as surveys, tests, or questionnaires measuring student attitudes toward health, sex, and risk behaviors.
-Copies of Education Code Sections 51933, 51934, and 51938 can be requested from the District or can be obtained online at www.leginfo.legislature. ca.gov.
-[EC 51933, 51934, 51937-51939]
+Copies of Education Code Sections 51933, 51934, and 51938 can be requested from the District or can be obtained online at www.leginfo.legislature.ca.gov.
+[EC 51933-51939]